jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

 Not only it is faster, we have new animations too!
 Images will fade in every time you change pages.
 If you don't like the new animations they can be modified in settings

-We finally fixed the long standing issue many of you had with images (which I introduced, didn't mean to cause it!).
-Although the issue is no longer around us, we still aren't happy with the end result and hope to further improve it going forward.
+We finally fixed the longstanding issue many of you had with images loading slowly (which, by they way, I introduced, didn't mean to cause it!).
+Although the issue is no longer around, we still aren't happy with the end result and hope to further improve it going forward.
-The long-standing issue that many of you had ( of this post 🙄) caused by the images has been fixed in this version (although we want to keep improving in that matter, as we're still not completely happy with the current implementation)

 That's pretty much all for the web interface this release.
 The rest of the work has primarily been translations and bug fixes.
 Have fun finding out which ones we solved!
 Oh, and before I move on to the server, we added better keyboard support for TVs and improved compatibility with old browsers.

 Okay, server time then!
 This time we focused heavily on migrating to .NET Core 3.1 which is the framework the server is built on.
-Although this might be not interesting at all, let's see some benchmarks from the hex decoder (used in server's tasks):
+Although this might be not interesting to everyone, let's see some benchmarks from the hex decoder (used in server's tasks):

 ```
 |                         Method |     Mean |    Error |   StdDev |   Gen 0 | Gen 1 | Gen 2 | Allocated |